mlops-2526q1-mds-upc/TikkaMasalAI/README.md

 - Lightweight LLM assistant via Ollama (`gemma3:270m`) to augment explanations
 - Automated docs (Redoc + MkDocs), Bruno-powered API tests, and GH Actions CI/CD with multi-arch image builds
 - DVC-managed datasets and GCS-hosted model artifacts for consistent dev/prod parity
+- We use a Makefile which contains many useful commands.
+Run `make help` to get an overview of them.

 ## Links
 - You can access our website at [tikkamasalai.tech](https://tikkamasalai.tech).